Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-23-Veterans-Worldcup-semi-final.md

 **"Daniel, well said!
 I like your thoughts!
 When I moved off the beaten path, I thought I could at least draw, and at some point, I even thought I could win.
 The way you play typically in correspondence is to create a complex situation (which we did).
 Engines don't help you much here ;-) I should have been warned, his pawn structure was very active, and as you rightfully said, out of a sudden my king was looking around 'Where have my pawns gone?'
 Lol.
 Thanks a lot for reading and your comment here!"**

 The essence of chess, much like life, lies in the nuances and small decisions we make.
 Daniel's observation about small mistakes leading to significant consequences extends beyond the chessboard, reminding us of the impact of our everyday choices.
 His appreciation for the respect and fierce competition between players adds a layer of depth to the game, highlighting the beauty of sportsmanship and strategic thinking.
+Secondly, I believe if you stay in beaten path you need to know we all read probably the same tactics books.
+The players know how to defend themselves against the other’s tactics.
+So, what you need to win and to improve is simple: understand chess and build your own strategy.
+Sometimes it paid out and sometimes not - nuances matter!

 How can this be a better start for blog number 40?